litesync/fmdb/README.markdown

 ### CocoaPods

-OctoFMDB can be installed using [CocoaPods](https://cocoapods.org/).
+LiteSyncFMDB can be installed using [CocoaPods](https://cocoapods.org/).

 If you haven't done so already, you might want to initialize the project, to have it produce a `Podfile` template for you: